 BUT if you just want the basic info, then we’ve made a nice little comparison table here for you that will help you to compare our top 3 picks for shock collars for your Pitbull side-by-side.
 This includes easy to read information on key features like range, battery life, and settings information, and our top 3 best shock collars for pitbulls list.

 |SportDog Hound Hunter||Educator The Boss||Sport Dog Trainer|

 |Best For Multiple Dogs||Best For Customization||Best Budget Collar|

 |2 Mile Range||1 Mile Range||300 Yard Range|

 |Replaceable Contacts||Replaceable Contacts||Replaceable Contacts|

 |X||Night Tracking Beacon||X|

 We Recommend: The SportDog Hound Hunter

 Our top pick is for the SportDog Hound Hunter.
-While the Educator does offer a bit more in the way of options, the SportDog was made with stubborn dogs in mind, and it will likely be the most effective in training a Pitbull.
+While the Educator does offer a bit more in the way of options, the SportDog was made with stubborn dogs in mind, and they will likely be the best shock collars for pitbulls and other stubborn dogs.

 If you have more than one dog, then you’ll also be glad to know that this collar system is expandable, and you can connect it to up to 6 collars if you want to!
 Click here to get the best price on the SportDog Hound Hunter.